wp-plugins/mantis-ad-network/README.txt

 Tested up to: 3.7.1
 Stable tag: 1.0.0

-Easily serve advertisements from the Mantis Ad Network on your website.
+Easily serve advertisements from the MANTIS Ad Network on your website.

 == Description ==

-In order to use this plugin, you must have been accepted as an publisher into the MANTIS network.
+In order to use this plugin, you must have been accepted as a publisher into the MANTIS network.

 * Get paid for every click you generate
 * Highest payouts in the industry